hipe/tmx/autonomous_component_system/doc/issues/028-parameters-normalize.md

 ### :#API-point-B (that we must adhere to) maintains that:

-the "expase set" that was provided as an argument will be exercized in its entirety - there will not (for example )be short-circuiting on the first enountere derror.
+the "expanse set" that was provided as an argument will be exercized in its entirety - there will not (for example) be short-circuiting on the first enountered error.

+the "expanse set" is always held has a stream, and the #Algorithm is always performed on each node in this stream in the order the stream produces the items.
 _